ETH-PEACH-Lab/merlin-docs/docs/gui.md

 ---

 ### Remove Component <Icon svgName="delete" />
-Removes the component from all pages.
-This control is only available on the first page.
+Removes the component from the current page and all future pages.
+**Important:** This can only be undone by recreating the component using the GUI or by using the code editor.

 **Supported by:** Array, Matrix, Graph, Tree, Stack, LinkedList

 ---

-### Structure & Styling
+### Structure & Styling <Icon svgName="structure" />
 Set the values, color and arrows of multiple units.
 Add and/or remove multiple units and/or edges. <br />

 **Array:** <br />